IN this article:

 - 2 large eggs, beaten, in a pie pan

 - Optional: sesame seeds and green onions for garnish

-- Meanwhile, in a medium saucepan, bring remaining marinade to a boil over medium heat, stirring frequently.
+- Boil and Thicken: Meanwhile, in a medium saucepan, bring remaining marinade to a boil over medium heat, stirring frequently.
 Sauce will thicken as it gets to a boil.
 Once sauce is thickened, turn heat off.
 Keep sauce warm while you fry the chicken.

-- Dip chicken pieces a few at a time into the pan of beaten eggs.
+- Coat: Remove the chicken from the marinade, and discard leftover sauce.
+Dip chicken pieces a few at a time into the pan of beaten eggs.
 Let excess eggs drip off, and dredge chicken pieces in the pan of cornstarch.
 Press to coat well.
 Repeat until all pieces are coated.

-- Toss chicken with warm sauce and serve immediately.
+- Toss and Serve: Combine the chicken with warm sauce, and serve immediately.
 Serve over rice and garnish as desired.